-- The payments must be made to the former spouse and must be in cash or check.
+- The payments must be to the former spouse and must be in cash or check.
 Notes payable or property trades for equivalent value are not deductible.

 - The final Oklahoma divorce decree should set out that the Oklahoma alimony payment is deductible to the obligor and taxable to the former spouse receiving the alimony payment.

 - The parties must live apart.